Pikurrot/Minesweeper/README.md

 # Minesweeper solver
 This project consists of a program that creates and automatically solves a Minesweeper board, using 4 different algorithms.

+**DISCLAIMER**: I've not solved the P=NP problem, the algorithm in this program uses randomness as a last resort (no guarantee to find the solution).

 ![Minesweeper](https://i.giphy.com/media/lPX3G4r1evdXa34qb4/giphy.gif)

 ## Repository files: